The database activity is both powerful and complex and is useful in many situations with a little ingenuity and work.

 Organising a good list template is a bit of a challenge.
 First, you should identify the fields that will be most helpful to users for selecting the entries they want to view.
 The default layout almost always has too much information.

 The form has three areas: the Header, Body, and Footer.
-If you lay out the list template as a table, you’ll want to use the Header area as the table header, the Body for the data, and the Footer to close the table.
-The HTML editor puts a full table in each area, which makes it difficult to get proper alignment of the elements and not repeat the headers for every entry.
+If you lay out the list template as a table, you’ll want to use the Header area as the table header, the Body for the data, and the Footer to close the table, as has been done for the Totara.org modules and plug-ins and Totara Buzz databases.
+But the HTML editor puts a full table in each area, which makes it difficult to get proper alignment of the elements and not repeat the headers for every entry.

 A knowledge of tables in HTML is required in order to lay out the entire list template as one table.